 pick 5d1f8c70 X fixup 594750c fixup!
 X pick 670215c backup commit 1 squash b513207 backup commit 2 squash 4ff694e backup commit 3 pick 18841f0 good commit 1 pick 8bfa3f0 good commit 2

 After this another editor pops up to allow us edit the commit message for squashed commits and we end up with this topology, with the bottom dark gray part gone and shown just for visualization purposes.
+You can also see the original branch if you enable Git's reflog view in your Git UI tool, if it supports such view.

-It also worth highlighting that backup commits after the first one may be accompanied with --squash to automate the rebase process, so each will look like this:
+Backup-style commits after the first one may be accompanied with --squash to automate the rebase process, so each will look like this:

 git commit -a -m "backup 2" --squash 63c4a803